 Apartamentos Líbere Bilbao La Vieja Located just 500m from Catedral de Santiago, this apartment offers air-conditioned rooms with free wifi.
 You can easily find attractions nearby such as Arriaga Theatre, Calatrava Bridge and Bilbao Fine Arts Museum.🔍FIND BEST HOTELS IN BILBAO

-7. Bilbao La Vieja, the best area to stay for young couples and hipsters
+7. Bilbao La Vieja, where to stay for young couples and hipsters

-Bilbao La Vieja is the city’s most prominent and trendy party district.
+Bilbao’s hipster district, Bilbao La Vieja (also known as Bilbi) is the city’s most prominent and trendy party district.
 Located immediately south of Las Cortes, the diverse culture of the surrounding districts bleeds over into the varied and multicultural dining and nightlife scene of Bilbao La Vieja.

-During the day, the neighbourhood is a vibrant hub of arts and culture, full of independent boutiques and galleries, which display the work of local artists.
-The art from these galleries spills out of their doors in the form of colourful street murals, which are well worth taking a street art tour to appreciate the best examples of.
+During the day, the neighborhood is a vibrant hub of arts and culture, full of independent boutiques and galleries, which display the work of local artists.
+The art from these galleries spills out of their doors in the form of colorful street murals, which are well worth taking a street art tour to appreciate the best examples of.

-You can also visit Bilboko Berreginen Reproductions Museum or walking along Marzana riverbank boulevard.
+You can also visit Bilboko Berreginen Reproductions Museum or walk along the Marzana riverbank boulevard.

 Primarily known for hosting basketball games, the arena welcomes frequent concerts and performances in the main venue, whilst also providing sports facilities, such as swimming pools and gymnasiums, for public use.